-Mark Twain is rumored to have said, “The coldest winter I ever saw was the summer I spent in San Francisco”and now I understand.
-(This is unverified, and possible a complete lie, so no hassling me.)
+Mark Twain is rumored to have said, “The coldest winter I ever saw was

 In case you didn’t know (we didn’t) July/August is not the best time, weather-wise, to visit San Francisco.